acomito/expo-to-appstore-checklist/README.md

 You will receive an email for your app's approval, but it is good to check it yourself in iTunes Connect.

+Interested in HARD MODE?
+Checkout this blog post for setting up FastLane with expo: https://blog.expo.io/automating-standalone-expo-app-builds-and-deployments-with-fastlane-exp-and-exptool-9b2f5ad0a2cd

 BASED ON: https://github.com/alex-wap/app-store